 For buyers with bigger budgets 3TB drives can be employed and there’s support too for Solid State Drives (SSDs), although these are still hugely expensive and hard to justify on a small-business product.
-SAS drives are not an option on this model.

 However, most customers will go for a RAID setup to boost either throughput or availability (or both) with support for Level 0, 1, 5, 6 and 10 arrays plus a choice of hot sparing options including sharing a single hot-spare across multiple arrays to maximise capacity.

-Power behind the disks
+Power Behind the Disks

 Large arrays call for a fair amount of processing power, so the TS-1079 Pro sports a dual-core Intel i3 2120 processor accompanied by 2GB of DDR3 RAM.

 These are now readily available for around £500 (ex.
 VAT) although, as yet, few small businesses will have the necessary switching infrastructure to support this option.

 The operating system firmware needed to run the QNAP is loaded from dedicated flash memory so it doesn’t consume any disk space, with a fairly straightforward Web console to configure and manage the TS-1079 Pro plus a choice of either NAS or iSCSI SAN deployment, or a mix of the two.

-You say NAS…
+You Say NAS…

 Here you simply create volumes on the appliance then make them available over the network just like a conventional file server, the TS-1079 Pro providing support for Windows, Apple and Linux file sharing as standard.

 A wizard helps make light work of the NAS setup process, while for security it’s possible to encrypt shared volumes, manage access using local ACLs or Active Directory/LDAP authentication and screen out malware using built-in anti-virus and anti-spyware technology.

 iSCSI is somewhat different in that it allows volumes to be mounted by remote servers and accessed using block-level protocols, just like locally-attached disks.

 On the downside setup of iSCSI is a lot more involved than NAS, but no harder on the TS-1079 Pro than on similar appliances from other vendors.

-And the rest
+And the Rest